lucylgao/penguins-toy-analysis/README.md

-## Palmer Penguins Toy Analysis (UNDER CONSTRUCTION)
+## Palmer Penguins Toy Analysis

-This repository will eventually contain an end-to-end toy analysis that starts with very basic pre-processing of the raw Palmer Penguins data, then makes two plots of bill length vs bill depth visualizing the within-species bill length-depth relationship and the overall bill length-depth relationship to demonstrate Simpson's Paradox.
+This repository contains an end-to-end toy analysis that starts with very basic pre-processing of the raw Palmer Penguins data, then makes two plots of bill length vs bill depth visualizing the within-species bill length-depth relationship and the overall bill length-depth relationship to demonstrate Simpson's Paradox.

 ### Authors
 Lucy Gao

 ### Dependencies
-The code was developed under R version 4.1.2 and uses the following packages: readr_2.1.2, dplyr_1.0.9, forcats_0.5.1, here_1.0.1, stringr_1.4.0, TO_FILL_IN ...
+The code was developed under R version 4.1.2 and uses the following packages: readr_2.1.2, dplyr_1.0.9, forcats_0.5.1, here_1.0.1, stringr_1.4.0, ggplot2_3.3.6

 ## Description of Repository Contents